jayhjman/bootcamp-project1/README.md

 ## Files

-- [Final Analysis](Final_Analysis.ipynb) - Jupyter Notebook for that contains the final analysis results, this notebook uses the final cleaned data from all other notebooks used to scrub and load data
+- [`Final_Analysis.ipynb`](Final_Analysis.ipynb) - Jupyter Notebook for that contains the final analysis results, this notebook uses the final cleaned data from all other notebooks used to scrub and load data

 - [Spring Chinook Salmon in the Portland Metro Area](Spring%20Chinook%20Salmon%20in%20the%20Portland%20Metro%20Area.pptx) - Presentation for the Spring Chinook Analysis